-- 6. Plaintiff is an individual with several physical disabilities.
+6. Plaintiff is an individual with several physical disabilities.
 She lives with spinal stenosis (lumbar and cervical spondylosis), rheumatoid arthritis, osteoarthritis, spondylolisthesis of the lumbar region, and degenerative disc disease.
-At the time of the 2018 election, Plaintiff experienced drop foot. - 7.
-Plaintiff is substantially limited in the major life activities of standing, walking, immune system function and musculoskeletal function due to her disabilities.
+At the time of the 2018 election, Plaintiff experienced drop foot.

+7. Plaintiff is substantially limited in the major life activities of standing, walking, immune system function and musculoskeletal function due to her disabilities.
 Plaintiff also experiences numbness throughout her body and problems balancing because of her disabilities.
-She uses a cane as an assistive device at all times outside her home and a walker when extensive walking is required. - 8.
-Plaintiff takes medication to manage her rheumatoid arthritis which suppresses her immune system and places her at higher risk of severe illness from COVID-19, the disease caused by the novel coronavirus SARS-CoV-2. - 9.
-Plaintiff is and has been a duly qualified and registered elector in Cochise County at all times relevant to this Complaint. - 10.
-Plaintiff has participated in curbside voting in Cochise County in elections prior to the 2018 mid-term election because of her disabilities.
-Plaintiff requires curbside voting to have equal access to the voting process because having to exit her vehicle, navigate the parking lot and polling location causes Plaintiff significant difficulty and pain due to her disabilities. - 11.
-A mid-term election was held across the United States, and in Cochise County, on November 6, 2018.
+She uses a cane as an assistive device at all times outside her home and a walker when extensive walking is required.

+8. Plaintiff takes medication to manage her rheumatoid arthritis which suppresses her immune system and may place her at higher risk of severe illness from COVID-19, the disease caused by the novel coronavirus SARS-CoV-2.

+9. Plaintiff is and has been a duly qualified and registered elector in Cochise County at all times relevant to this First Amended Complaint.

+10. Plaintiff has participated in curbside voting in Cochise County in elections prior to the 2018 mid-term election because of her disabilities.
+Plaintiff requires curbside voting, or a substantially equivalent reasonable modification, to have equal access to the voting process, and specifically to in-person voting, because having to exit her vehicle, navigate the parking lot and polling location causes Plaintiff significant difficulty and pain due to her disabilities.

+11. A mid-term election was held across the United States, and in Cochise County, on November 6, 2018.
 On that day, Plaintiff went to the polling center located at the United Methodist Church at 3225 St. Andrews Dr., Sierra Vista, AZ 85650, to vote.
 Plaintiff was told by a poll worker that curbside voting was not available at that location.

 She then phoned the Cochise County Elections Department and spoke with an employee named Ross Romero.
 She was told curbside voting would not be available at any polling center in Cochise County because all the voting centers in the County were compliant with the Americans with Disabilities Act.
-Finally, Plaintiff went to a second polling center, Shiloh

-Christian Ministries, located at 1519 S. Ave.
+Finally, Plaintiff went to a second polling center, Shiloh Christian Ministries, located at 1519 S. Ave.
 Del Sol, Sierra Vista, AZ 85635, to vote.
 Plaintiff was told curbside voting was not available at this location.